E-D-Richard/budget-tracker-webbapp/README.md

 ### ToDo

+- add a feature in settings where a user can change to what decimal point they want round off to in budget forms and in newTrans form
 - hyperlink (byID) and auto scroll to individual budget (input-area) based on current category selected in New Transaction select element (ADD TO FEATURES LIST)
 - make replits to preserve all the form related helper functions that handles zero's in forms
-- add a feature in settings where a user can change to their preferred currency symbol and set default to USD
-- add a feature in settings where a user can change to what decimal point they want round off to in budget forms and in newTrans form
+- Rename new transaction footer form to: NewExpense
-- add a clear all button to TransList
+- add a clearAll button to TransList
+- Stylize transList and potentionally add an additionalDataDropdown section for each transaction in transactionList that can contain these details: budgetTotalDuringTimeOfTransaction, "more ideas??..."
 - fix settingsMenu button overlay-appearance issue
+- test settings menu and newTransForm for mobile compatibility
 - update NewTrans to be hidden by default (similar to settingsMenu).
 Then, build a new sidebar component and add settingsMenu and NewTrans
-- test settings menu and newTransForm for mobile compatibility
 - organize files to comply with feature vs component correct official definitions
-- beautify and stylize transactionList/records section
-- add additionalDataDropdown for each transaction in transactionList
-- Rename new transaction footer form to: NewExpense
 - refresh memory on redux code (explore thunks in reddit project)

 ### Features